Midwestern HomeLife

 chocolate cake with holes on top.

 Cool cake at room temperature for 15-20 minutes.
-While the cake is still slightly warm, use the handle of a wooden spoon or a chopstick to poke holes about an inch apart on the top of the cake.
+Use the handle of a wooden spoon or a chopstick to poke holes about an inch apart, and not all the way to the bottom, into the warm cake.

 chocolate cake with holes on top drizzled with caramel sauce.

-Step 2: Mix the caramel sauce and sweetened condensed milk together and evenly pour it over the cake.
+Step 2: Mix the caramel sauce and sweetened condensed milk in a medium bowl and evenly pour it over the cake.
+Spread it with a spatula over the entire cake and into the holes.

 chocolate cake spread with chocolate pudding.

-Spread the pudding over the cake with a spatula, gently pressing the mixture into the holes.
+Step 3: Whisk the chocolate pudding mix and cold milk for 2 minutes.
+Spread the pudding over the cake with a spatula, gently pressing it into the holes.
 Refrigerate the cake uncovered for 3-4 hours.

 chocolate caramel poke cake in metal pan.

+Step 4: Before serving, frost the top of the cake with Caramel Whipped Cream or Cool Whip.
 Add a drizzle of chocolate sauce and caramel sauce, and a sprinkle of Heath bits and shaved chocolate or chocolate chips.

-How to Make Caramel Whipped Cream
+☁️How to Make Caramel Whipped Cream

 caramel whipped cream on a whisk.

-Step 1: Whisk pudding mix (if using) in a bowl to remove clumps.
-Add heavy cream and mix with a hand or stand mixer on medium to medium-high speed until the mixture starts to thicken.
 Add the caramel sauce, vanilla extract, and salt.
 Mix until the whipped cream reaches stiff peaks, that is, when you lift the whisk, the cream holds its peak.

 piece of chocolate caramel poke cake on white plate.